tedneward/Azgaarnoth/Classes/Paladin.md

 You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
 You regain expended uses when you finish a long rest.

 # Paladin Spells
+The following spells listed are known (but not necessarily accessible, depending on the domain chosen) to all paladins throughout Azgaarnoth; this is not the complete list of all paladin spells, however.
+Certain oaths may have additional spells that are only known to those oath-bound paladins.
+Paladins can learn new spells by visiting foreign orders, uncovering new oath books in ancient ruins, and so on.
+(In other words, DM's choice about adding new paladin spells to the "known" list for a paladin, and the paladin may need to do some in-game activity or adventure to obtain them.)

 ## 1st Level
 * [bless](https://www.dndbeyond.com/spells/bless)